Montana drought committee provides updates on conditions, impacts

 HELENA - As a stretch of hot weather continues across much of Montana, a state committee met Thursday for an updated look at drought conditions.

-The Governor’s Drought and Water Supply Advisory Committee met Thursday in Helena.
-They went over the latest drought reports and the effects the conditions are having on everything from streamflows to agriculture and fishing.
+The Governor’s Drought and Water Supply Advisory Committee met in Helena to go over the latest drought reports and the effects the conditions are having on everything from streamflows to agriculture and fishing.

+Leaders said much of the state has seen improvements compared to this time last year, with the notable exception of northwestern Montana.

 “Variability is the order of the day,” said Michael Downey, water planning section supervisor for the Montana Department of Natural Resources and Conservation.